oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 -->

 ### Analytical Approach
+This project followed an analytical approach to investigate whether average annual salaries keep pace with the cost of living across countries.
+Rather than testing a predefined hypothesis, the analysis explored relationships among Salary, living costs, and purchasing power to identify patterns in global affordability.

+The initial assumption was that countries with a higher salaries would also achieve higher Salary-to-Cost Rattion, as greated earnings were expected to offset higher living costs.
+Conversely, ountries with lower salaries and higher living costs were expected to produce lower Salary-to-Cost Ratios.

+The second assumption was that countries with a higher local purchasing Power Index would ge

 [Describe how you approached the analysis.
 Were you exploring patterns?
 Testing a hypothesis?
 Building and validating a pipeline?
 Be honest about your method - exploratory work is valid, just call it that.]